ShiwangitaSingh/Fraud_Detection_Model/README.md

 # Fraud_Detection_Model
-This model id developed for predicting fraudulent transactions for a financial company and use insights from the model to develop an actionable plan.
+This model is developed for predicting fraudulent transactions for a financial company and use insights from the model to develop an actionable plan.

 ### Fraud Detection Model:
     - The fraud detection model is based on an XGBoost classifier, which is a type of gradient boosting algorithm.